 '''

-- the "reset()" operation.

 This object also has one property and one method not exposed

 for management by a JMX agent:

 - the "NbResets" property,

 - the "getNbResets()" method.

-/

 import javax.management.AttributeChangeNotification;

 import javax.management.MBeanNotificationInfo;

 import javax.management.NotificationBroadcasterSupport;

 public class SimpleStandard

 extends NotificationBroadcasterSupport

 implements SimpleStandardMBean {

+/

 CONSTRUCTORS

 / "SimpleStandard" does not provide any specific constructors.

 However, "SimpleStandard" is JMX compliant with regards to

 contructors because the default contructor SimpleStandard()

 provided by the Java compiler is public.

 /

-\star IMPLEMENTATION OF THE SimpleStandardMBean INTERFACE
+IMPLEMENTATION OF THE SimpleStandardMBean INTERFACE

 /

-/

-Getter: get the "State" attribute of the "SimpleStandard" standard MBean.
+Getter: get the "State" attribute of the "SimpleStandard" standard

+MBean.

 @return the current value of the "State" attribute.

 public String getState() {

 return state;

-Setter: set the "State" attribute of the "SimpleStandard" standard MBean.
+Setter: set the "State" attribute of the "SimpleStandard" standard

+MBean.

 @param <VAR>s</VAR> the new value of the "State" attribute.

+/

 public void setState(String s) {

 state = s;

 nbChanges++;

-Getter: get the "NbChanges" attribute of the "SimpleStandard" standard
+^{\star} Getter: get the "NbChanges" attribute of the "SimpleStandard" standard

+'''

+'''

+MBean.

 @return the current value of the "NbChanges" attribute.

 public int getNbChanges() {

 return nbChanges;

-'''

-'''

 }

+/

 Operation: reset to their initial values the "State" and "NbChanges"

 attributes of the "SimpleStandard" standard MBean.

+/

 public void reset() {

 AttributeChangeNotification acn =

 new AttributeChangeNotification(this,

 "NbChanges reset",

 "NbChanges",

 "Integer",

 new Integer (nbChanges),

 new Integer(0));

 state = "initial state";

 nbChanges = 0;

 nbResets++;

 sendNotification(acn);

+}

 METHOD NOT EXPOSED FOR MANAGEMENT BY A JMX AGENT

+/

+/

 Return the "NbResets" property.

-\mbox{\scriptsize } This method is not a Getter in the JMX sense because it
+^{\star} This method is not a Getter in the JMX sense because it

-\mbox{\tt\tiny } is not exposed in the "SimpleStandardMBean" interface.
+is not exposed in the "SimpleStandardMBean" interface.

 @return the current value of the "NbResets" property.

 public int getNbResets() {

 return nbResets;

+/

-\mbox{\ensuremath{^{\star}}} Returns an array indicating, for each notification this MBean
+Returns an array indicating, for each notification this MBean

-^{\star} may send, the name of the Java class of the notification and
+may send, the name of the Java class of the notification and

 the notification type.

 @return the array of possible notifications.

 public MBeanNotificationInfo[] getNotificationInfo() {

 return new MBeanNotificationInfo[] {

 new MBeanNotificationInfo(

-new String[] { AttributeChangeNotification.ATTRIBUTE_CHANGE },
+new String[] { AttributeChangeNotification.ATTRIBUTE CHANGE },

-AttributeChangeNotification.class.getName(),

-"This notification is emitted when the reset() method is called.")

-};

-ATTRIBUTES ACCESSIBLE FOR MANAGEMENT BY A JMX AGENT

 '''

-examples/Security/fine_grained/mbeans/ SimpleStandardMBean.java

-''' Copyright (c) 2004, Oracle and/or its affiliates.
-All rights reserved.
-Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions - Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer. - Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution. - Neither the name of Oracle or the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
-THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
-IN NO EVENT SHALL THE COPYRIGHT OWNER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
-This is the management interface explicitly defined for the "SimpleStandard" standard MBean.
+examples/Security/simple/mbeans/SimpleStandardMBean.java

+''' / This is the management interface explicitly defined for the "SimpleStandard" standard MBean.
 The "SimpleStandard" standard MBean implements this interface in order to be manageable through a JMX agent.
-The "SimpleStandardMBean" interface shows how to expose for management: - a read/write attribute (named "State") through its getter and setter - a read-only attribute (named "NbChanges") through its getter method, - an operation (named "reset"). '''
+The "SimpleStandardMBean" interface shows how to expose for management: - a read/write attribute (named "State") through its getter and setter - a read-only attribute (named "NbChanges") through its getter method, - an operation (named "reset"). public interface SimpleStandardMBean { Getter: set the "State" attribute of the "SimpleStandard" standard @return the current value of the "State" attribute. public String getState(); Setter: set the "State" attribute of the "SimpleStandard" standard MBean. @param <VAR>s</VAR> the new value of the "State" attribute. '''

 '''

-public interface SimpleStandardMBean {

-/

-Getter: set the "State" attribute of the "SimpleStandard" standard

-MBean.

-@return the current value of the "State" attribute.

-/

-public String getState();

-/

-Setter: set the "State" attribute of the "SimpleStandard" standard

-MBean.

-@param <VAR>s</VAR> the new value of the "State" attribute.

 /

 public void setState(String s);